Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 See #ref(<table:gkt-items>) for all items with German translations.

-=== Masculinity Threatening and Non-Threatening Feedback To administer the masculinity threat, participants were shown a diagram depicting a fictitious distribution of scores on the Gender Knowledge Test.
+=== Masculinity Threatening and Non-Threatening Feedback To administer the masculinity threat, participants were shown a diagram depicting a fictitious distribution of scores on the GKT.
 In the threat condition, participants were told they scored –1.83, substantially below the purported male average of +2.24, with an accompanying statement that their answers were "more similar to women than to men."
 In the no-threat condition, participants were told they scored +2.18, close to the male average, indicating "typical" performance for male participants.
 Both conditions included a visual distribution graph highlighting the participant's position relative to other men.